DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 * In your test folder, create subfolders for tests that cover different subsystems of your application.

-* Don't write long tests.
-Shorter test scenarios are easier to debug and can run concurrently.
+* Keep your tests short.
+Shorter test scenarios are easier to debug.
+A test suite that consists of shorter test scenarios performs better when run concurrently.

 * Any reused data (for example, large sets of reference values or form inputs) is better stored in a dedicated directory.
 Consider a descriptive folder name (for instance, `data`).